Coupling techniques for nonlinear ensemble filtering: Introduction

 In our filters, we use a variational approximation of the KR rearrangement to Gaussianize a collection of particles.
 The idea of Gaussianizing multivariate data is well rooted in statistics \cite{box1964analysis}, and is known as Gaussian anamorphosis (GA) in the geostatistics literature \cite{wackernagel1996multivariate}.
 Usually, these approaches Gaussianize marginals of the data by estimating one-dimensional cumulative distribution functions.
 A typical application of GA within the context of non-Gaussian extensions of the EnKF is described in \cite{amezcua2014gaussian}: the idea is to (1) estimate a nonlinear transformation that Gaussianizes joint samples from the distribution of state {\it and} data at a given observation time, (2) derive an equivalent nonlinear observation operator in the transformed space, (3) apply EnKF formulas for nonlinear observation operators in the transformed space, and (4) map the analysis ensemble back to the original space.
 As explained in \cite{amezcua2014gaussian}, this approach cannot recover the exact filtering distribution for non-Gaussian models, even if we had the {\it exact} nonlinear transformation.
 The problem is that we insist on using EnKF formulas in the transformed space.
 In the stochastic map filter introduced in this paper, on the other hand, we show how to bypass this issue by designing a nonlinear update that depends only on the nonlinear transformation that Gaussianizes the data.
 If we had the exact transformation, then the stochastic map filter would be exact.

-Yet another measure transport approach to filtering is that of \cite{spantini2017inference}, which uses the idea of decomposable couplings to yield a recursive approximation of the full Bayesian solution to the sequential inference problem, using purely variational techniques (i.e., no sampling).
-Outside the coupling literature, an early attempt to devise non-Gaussian generalizations of the EnKF is the Gaussian mixture filter of \cite{bengtsson2003toward}.
-Here, the idea is to learn the forecast density via a regularized mixture of Gaussians.
-Finally, we note that complementary approaches to non-Gaussian high dimensional filtering include hybrid filters \cite{frei2013bridging} and local weights particle filters \cite{poterjoy2016localized}.
+Yet another measure transport approach to filtering is that of \cite{spantini2017inference}, which uses the idea of decomposable couplings to yield a recursive approximation of the full Bayesian solution to the sequential inference problem, using purely variational techniques (i.e., no sampling). {See also~\cite{houssineau2018multilevel} for a multilevel generalization of this variational method.} Outside the coupling literature, an early attempt to devise non-Gaussian generalizations of the EnKF is the Gaussian mixture filter of \cite{bengtsson2003toward}.
+Here, the idea is to learn the forecast density via a regularized mixture of Gaussians. {Additional efforts at generalizing the EnKF to nonlinear updates include the hierarchical methods of~\cite{katzfuss2020ensemble}, which complement the EnKF with a consistent Bayesian method, e.g., a particle filter, in a low-dimensional subspace of the variables of interest.
+The stochastic and deterministic map filters introduced in this paper could also be adapted to this construction, after identifying a suitable decomposition of the variables. \cite{del2017stability} analyzes stability properties of a class of (nonlinear) EnKFs that converge to the extended Kalman--Bucy filter as the number of particles goes to infinity. } Finally, we note that complementary approaches to non-Gaussian high dimensional filtering include hybrid filters \cite{frei2013bridging} and local weights particle filters \cite{poterjoy2016localized}.
 These algorithms provide an alternative route to the regularization of SMC methods, which are usually consistent but plagued by large estimation variance in high dimensions.
 See \cite{van2018particle} for a recent review.